pleme-io/akeyless-grpc-rust/README.md

 ## Introduction

-The `akeyless-grpc` library provides a convenient way to interact with the Akeyless API using gRPC.
+The `akeyless_grpc` library provides a convenient way to interact with the Akeyless API using gRPC.

 ## Installation

-To use `akeyless-grpc` in your project, run the following command `cargo add akeyless-grpc`
+To use `akeyless_grpc` in your project, run the following command `cargo add akeyless_grpc`

 ## Example